The Amazing Race: Asia and Oceania

 On July 19, 2010, Australian channel Seven Network purchased the format rights to produce the Australian series.
 The Amazing Race Australia was produced by activeTV in association with ABC Studios and was distributed by Disney Media Distribution Asia Pacific.
 The host for the first 3 series was New Zealand-born actor Grant Bowler.
 Two series were produced in 2011 and 2012 and after a brief hiatus in 2013, a third season was produced in-house and without activeTV in 2014.
 This series also included teams from both Australia and New Zealand.
-Following another hiatus for 5 years, the show was revived by Network 10 in 2019.
+Following another hiatus for five years, the show was revived by Network 10 in 2019.
 This new series was produced by Eureka Productions and hosted by former rugby league footballer Beau Ryan.
 The first season of 10's iteration – and the fourth season overall – premiered on October 28, 2019.
+The seventh and eighth seasons were celebrity editions.

 On March 26, 2011, it was announced that TV5 had acquired the rights to produce a Philippine version of The Amazing Race.
 The first season of The Amazing Race Philippines aired on October 29, 2012, and ended on December 15, 2012.
 Derek Ramsay hosted the show.
 The show aired a second season in 2014.

 Vietnam bought the format as The Amazing Race Vietnam – Cuộc đua kỳ thú.
 It was announced on March 1, 2012, by BHD Corp. and VTV3.
 Dustin Nguyen served as the director, executive producer and host of the first season of the show.
 The second, third, and fifth seasons were broadcast with Huy Khánh as the host, with Phan Anh filling in during the fourth season.
 After a three-year hiatus, the show was revived with Song Luân as host.